 Fresh greens and summer squash (and zucchini) are the flag drop of the gardening season.
 Once those veggies start coming in, the gardening season is in full swing.

 The arrival of summer squash is a reason for celebration in our family.
 Everyone with the exception of my brother ( who has a limited palette anyway) loves fresh squash any way they can get it, and it’s a good thing too.
-In an attempt to beat the squash bugs to the punch I planted quite a few squash and zucchini plants thinking that the squash bugs would do as much damage as they did last year.
-Well my plan worked.
-The squash bugs have found the garden but I have managed to keep them at bay and the plants are so healthy that it would take a major infestation to kill them now.
+In an attempt to beat the squash bugs to the punch I always plant quite a few squash and zucchini plants along with the rest of my garden veggies.

-Of course, I now have 10 ( yes 10!) squash and zucchini plants that are pumping out 1 or 2 squashes each every day!
-Pair that with the Swiss Chard that is just as prolific and what you end up with is a woman trying her best to figure out what to do with all of this produce.
-I envision this happening a lot this Summer.
-Anyway, Sauteed Swiss Chard and Summer Squash uses both of my over zealous veggie varieties.
-If you can’t find Swiss Chard feel free to substitute spinach.
-Or just stop by my house and get some for yourself.
-Pull a few weeds while your there, will you?
+I often plant as many as 12 squash and zucchini plants that pump out 1 or 2 squashes every day!
+Pair that with the Swiss Chard that is just as prolific and what you end up with is a woman trying her best to figure out what to do with all of that produce.

 Swiss chard was a relatively new vegetable to me when I first grew it in our garden.
 First, it’s really big and leafy with a thick, often brightly colored stem.
 How does Swiss chard taste?
 I’d say it’s similar to spinach, but hardier like kale or collard greens.
 It has a mild flavor which I can appreciate because I’m not a big fan of strongly flavored greens.